moby/moby/docs/sources/commandline/cli.rst

 ``docker help``::

   $ sudo docker
-    Usage: docker [OPTIONS] COMMAND [arg...]
+    Usage: docker [-D] [-H value] COMMAND [parameters...]
+      -D, --debug       Debug mode
-      -H=[unix:///var/run/docker.sock]: tcp://host:port to bind/connect to or unix://path/to/socket to use
+      -H, --host=value  tcp://host:port to bind/connect to or unix://path/to/socket to use

     A self-sufficient runtime for linux containers.